Now is the perfect time to start planning your journey to the heart of the Murray River.

 Image Credit: Gary Lisbon, Visit Victoria

-• Pull up a beach chair at Thompson’s Beach, the largest inland beach in the Southern Hemisphere, framed by majestic river red gums.
+Pull up a beach chair or soak in the waters of Thompson's Beach, the largest inland beach in the Southern Hemisphere, framed by majestic river red gums.

 STAY WITH G'DAY